GeekyDeaks/sim-to-motec/README.md

 # GT7

 Convert UDP packets from the GT7 telemetry to a MoTeC i2 log file.
-Currently can determine the car, but not the venue/track which is required for MoTeC to generate a track map from the fake GPS.
+Currently can determine the car, and potentially the venue/track which is required for MoTeC to generate a track map from the fake GPS.
 Expects UDP samples to arrive at 60Hz and will pad missing samples, so unlikely to work correctly with 120Hz or VRR without changes to the sampling or logging logic.